Home | Up one level | Previous | Next

 This presentation, which is done in the spirit of "lifting the ban," combines selected comments about Ritz's work by William Hovgaard, of M.I.T., in 1932 and by Myron Evans, of Wales, in 1997 [Professor Evans is the Director of the Alpha Foundation Institute for Advanced Study (AIAS).]
 I'll inject a few remarks to enlarge on certain topics.

 The Evans material is from his running commentary of a 1980 translation of Ritz's 1908 critique on Maxwell-Lorentz.
 The quotes from his commentary are used with his kind permission.
 Evans, who is pro-Einstein on relativity, generated his commentary from front-to-back, one section at a time.
 He found a surprise when he got to Ritz's relativistic considerations on mass, length, and time.
-(A copy of the Ritz translation is on this web site.)

 Selected Hovgaard Comments on Ritz